 Through Space Lafayette, Kelsey has produced five evening length works hosted in a home.
 She has also created experimental short dance films with local artists.

-Most recently she has returned as an alumni to choreograph work for the university's "State of LA Danse".
+She has returned as an alumni to choreograph work for the university's "State of LA Danse".
 Most recently she produced "no feels. just vibes."
 This is the first performance post pandemic and with a home studio space.